NichConst94/automation-framework-capstone/documentation/ansible/readme.md

 # Ansible
+Ansible is an open-source IT automation tool that helps automate common IT tasks.

 Prerequisites:
 - Linux desktop instance created in Google Cloud
 - Remote Desktop Protocol (RDP) client installed on the host computer